Into the Missile Storm: The Final Mission of Maj. Thomas Waring Bennett, Jr.

 To earn such recognition in the final days of Vietnam is to stand among a small fraternity of airmen whose service helped shape the war's conclusion, even as it claimed their lives.

-They did not live to see the ceasefire.
-They did not walk off the flight line into peacetime.
-Their war ended in the dark sky over North Vietnam, amid missile flashes and contrails.
+He did not live to see the ceasefire.
+He did not walk off the flight line into peacetime.
+His war ended in the dark sky over North Vietnam, amid missile flashes and contrails.

 For the families they left behind, there was no strategic victory — only loss.
 For their comrades, there was the hollow knowledge that the mission succeeded, but at a price paid by friends who never returned.